gormonn/nodejs-speech-kiosk-usercase/README.md

 # nodejs-speech-kiosk-usercase
-Google Speech node-js build for Electron kiosk usercase This is just a library build, for a specific project on Electron.
+Google Speech node-js build for Electron kiosk usercase.

+This is just a library build, for a specific project on Electron.

 I hope this is a temporary solution.
 Dictated by a bug: